schlunma/esmvaltool-dask-paper/README.md

 download_dir: ~/climate_data  # directory where downloaded data is stored
 ```

-All recipes have been run on a compute node on Levante to avoid interference
+All setups run on Levante use a compute node to avoid interference from
-from processes run by other uses (which would be the case on a shared node).
+processes run by other uses (which would be the case on a shared node).
+This
-This ensures that all results are comparable.
-The following `salloc` command
+ensures that all results are comparable.
+The following `salloc` command has
-has been used to allocate the resources:
+been used to allocate the resources:

 ```bash
 salloc --x11 --account=<ACCOUNT_ID> --partition=compute --nodes=1 --mem=0 --time=08:00:00"